OFF THE RECORD - Seton Hall Law

 • Students early on in their college career will often have concerns about choosing a major or internships and job experiences.
 The great thing about law school is that there is no required undergraduate degree or previous work experience, but take advantage of the opportunity to speak with admissions professionals about your concerns.

-• Ask about visit days or information sessions for prospective students.
-Some schools will have special information sessions or visit days for people who are still a few years from applying.
+• Ask about information sessions for prospective students.
+Some schools will have special information sessions for people who are still a few years from applying.

 • If you feel overwhelmed by the event, it is perfectly fine to go from table to table and say that you are just collecting information to review on your own.
 We understand that early on in the process prospective students are trying to learn what data is relevant and what attending law school entails.
 Typically, the admissions representative will include a business card with their contact information in the materials so that you can follow-up with any future questions.
 Do not be afraid to take advantage of their contact information later on in the process!